How to Communicate with Someone Who Shuts Down.

 People like to be praised.
 Focus on the positive exceptions, and encourage more of what you want.
 If you must address something you don’t like, sandwich it in at least two positive comments and make sure it’s a “request” and not a “criticism.”
 Does this skill feel challenging when you’re angry?
 Consider your options when you’re feeling annoyed that your partner is checking out and not following through with household tasks (for example):

-- Option A: “I need to tell you want an inconsiderate a**hole you are, and I want you to sit here and agree with me.”
+- Option A: “I need to tell you what an inconsiderate a**hole you are, and I want you to sit here and agree with me.”
 [Not going to end well.]

 - Option B: “I really appreciate everything you do around here, and I especially liked the way you took out the trash this morning.
 Would you mind helping me with dinner tonight to?
 That way we’ll have more time to hang out tonight.
 I like it when we can just enjoy each other and relax in the evenings.”

 Which option would go over better with you?

 4) When Your Partner is Someone Who Shuts Down, Focus on Solutions

 Grinding away at complaints about things you don’t like makes people feel overwhelmed, and defensive.
 When you get clear about what you DO want before coming into a conversation, and ask for that in a positive way your partner will be much better able to hear you.
 Furthermore, when they know what you want, they can give it to you.

 5) Get Support When You’re With Someone Who Shuts Down